ci2131a/wlsd/README.md

 [![R-CMD-check](https://github.com/ci2131a/wlsd/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/ci2131a/wlsd/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The `wlsd` package (wrangling longitudinal survival data) provides a set of functions to transition between different data formats that are commonly used in survival analysis.
-Moving between different formats often requires more detailed knowledge on how the information is parsed as well as the specific model for which that format is used.
-For example, easily take your study’s longitudinal or panel data and convert it to counting process format for use in a Cox Proportional-Hazards model.
+The `wlsd` package (wrangling longitudinal survival data) supports the transition of data sets between different formats used in survival analysis.
+There exist several different models with different data formats that might all be applicable to the same data set.
+Therefore, it might be necessary to transition a data set into a different format.
+However, transformations require detailed knowledge of the data format.
+In order to simplify data processing, this package provides functions that transition between formats such that getting to model building can be faster.

 For more details, see the `wlsd` vignette.